Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ### Delete User

-!!! missing "This route has not been implemented yet"

 `POST api/v1/protected/user/delete`

 Sets this users deleted_at timestamp to now, thereby marking this account as deleted in the database.